 Sault Ste.
 Marie Bike Outfitters

 Other Sault Ste.
 Marie bike rental locations include: Vélorution (mountain, electric-assist and fatbikes—year-round); Algoma Bicycle Company (urban hybrid—summer only); and Parks Canada-Sault Ste.
 Marie Canal National Historic Site (fatbikes—summer only).

 Central Ontario Loop Trail (COLT) Bikepacking

-The COLT bike packing loop is a 450 km mix of rail trails, ATV and snowmobile trails with some good climbing on loose gravel roads.
-Historical signage on route explains how the railroad was established to support the logging and mining industries.
+The COLT bikepacking loop is a 450-km mix of rail, ATV and snowmobile trails with some good climbing on loose gravel roads.
+Historical signage en route explains how the railroad was established to support the logging and mining industries.
 Campbellford has the spectacular Ranney Gorge Suspension Bridge and Doube’s Trestle Bridge is near Omemee.

 Bikepacking The Burks Falls Loop

-An avid cyclist created this 115 km loop which makes for a good two-day trip.
+An avid cyclist created this 115-km loop which makes for a good two-day trip.
 It passes through Sundridge and the northern edge of Algonquin on ATV tracks, with a great stop at the Screaming Heads Midlothian art before heading towards Kearney.
 Stock up on butter tarts and sandwiches at The Cornball General Store at the intersection of Nipissing Road and Midlothian.
-Download the Strava route here.
+See the route.